fetz-selby/GithubRepoExplorer/README.md

 ## Libraries Used

-SWR - for fetching data from the backend
+SWR - for fetching (has caching features similar to react-query)

-MUI - for styling the app
+MUI - for styling

-Cypress - for testing the app
+Cypress - for testing

 Moment - for formatting the date

 Octokit - Github API request